RonMcKay/capacitive-soil-moisture-sensor/README.md

 ## Case
 There is currently a 3D-printable case for the sensor with a screw on lid.
 In the future there might be other alternatives which require less printing time.

+# Software
+## Calibration
+The minimum (air) and maximum (water) sensor values need to be calibrated.
+For this, get a glass of water and flash the sensor with `#define CALIBRATION_MODE`.
+While reading out the log messages of the sensor, note down the sensor values for air and submerged in water.
+Change `AIR_SENSOR_VALUE` and `WATER_SENSOR_VALUE` accordingly and reflash the sensor while commenting out `#define CALIBRATION_MODE`.
+Your soil moisture sensor is now ready for operation.

 ## Future Improvements

 Here is a list of possible future improvements that might be worth looking into: